TyshaunTCody/TyshaunTCody/README.md

 A simulation model that demonstrates how different bet sizes impact-long terms outcomes in a fixed probabilistic system.
 The project focuses on expected value, variance, and how position sizing affects risk and financial stability over time.

 What I'm working on:
-Improving Data Analysis skills (Excel, SQL)
+Improving Data Analysis skills (Excel, SQL, Python)
 Building practical models to improve my data-driven intuiton
 Getting more comfortable with simulation and statistical modeling techniques